-Villarroel: the Marbella legend lives on10 Sep, 2019 Manuel Alarcon
+Villarroel: the Marbella legend lives on10 Sep, 2019 Manolo Alarcon

 It was 1974.
 Bolivian-born architect Melvin Villarroel had come to Marbella and staged a revolution with the construction of Puente Romano, a holiday resort including a hotel, apartments, villas, an elite tennis club and a commercial and restoration area.

 This was the root of the world famous Golden Mile and the birth of Marbella as a first class tourist destination.

 What was the novelty in his concept?
 One of the key elements is his original fusion of modern design with traditional architecture, using natural materials for an attractive, warm, human-scale style of construction.

 The other main feature is his special treatment of the spaces around the buildings, the gardened common areas, which acquire a paramount importance and, together with the constructions, constitute an integrated whole.

 This may seem obvious at present, but back then it was not.
 His influence has been immense and Puente Romano’s style has never come out of fashion.

 Melvin Villarroel has explained in numerous interviews his concept of Vacuum Architecture: “vacuum is to architecture what zero is to mathematics.
 Zero confers a multiplier power to the previous digit.
 It allows you to go from 1 to 10, to 100 or to one million.
 The same is true in architecture, where vacuum is a true creator of space”.